hamburgerEngine/hamburgerEngine/README.md

-# hamburgerEngine - Formally known as Phlox Engine
+# hamburger engine - Formally known as Phlox Engine

-The uhh main version of hamburgerEngine!
+The uhh main version of hamburger engine!

 There is a rewrite in progress but it's NOWHERE near done!

 So use this version for now!!

-hamburgerEngine is a C++ game engine built with OpenGL and GLFW.
+hamburger engine is a C++ game engine built with OpenGL and GLFW.
 Attempting to keep it as similar to HaxeFlixel as possible.

 This is all being done by one person so development may be slow.